 Beware though, some drivers have told the truth, get trained and the company still doesn't hire them permanently because of the criminal or driving record that they should have been aware of.

 You want to make sure you read the contract.
 Call many trucking companies that offer free or company sponsored training to compare the length of time you must work to pay off the CDL training.

 Always read the fine print.
 Company sponsored CDL training is strategically designed to enable a person wanting to become a trucker with no resources to do so without money but also without costing the company more than necessary.
 Some companies may even view their training itself as a revenue producing operation instead of producing loyal and professional drivers.

+There ARE a few shady players in the trucking game, another reason to talk to drivers, ask questions and reading the contract.
 Try your best to get along with people (dispatch, other office personnel) and work for the company who trains you for the contract period.
 Less problems, less drama, less stress.

 However, if they abuse this arrangement by trying to manipulate you into consistently running illegal or taking abuse from a trainer, or seem to not really care about you getting trained properly....don't let it slide without taking action to get things corrected.
 Always do it tactfully because you are not in the position of leverage.

 First see if you can change your dispatcher through the procedures that they might have set up to do so.
 If there is not procedure in place, have an adult conversation to your dispatcher or his/her about working with someone else.